 The fact is, driving at a high rate of speed on a motorcycle decreases the amount of time you have to react to unexpected circumstances.
 And with less time to react, you must make your decision about what to do that much faster – and with fewer options.
 When you’re on a motorcycle the stakes are especially high because you have very little protection from external forces.

-The Los Angeles motorcycle accident attorney at Law Offices of Howard Craig Kornberg knows how seriously motorcycle drivers and passengers can be injured in high-speed accidents.
+The Los Angeles motorcycle accident attorney at Law Offices of Howard Kornberg knows how seriously motorcycle drivers and passengers can be injured in high-speed accidents.
 Though motorcycles are often blamed for going too fast, speed is not the only factor in most motorcycle crashes.

 It is very likely that speed often contributes to motorcycle accidents in some way.
 But it isn’t credited as the primary cause of motorcycle crashes.
 The number one cause of motorcycle accidents is crashing with a passenger vehicle.